tony-hong/event-embedding-multitask/event-embedding/README.md

 1. Enter the docker image with:
    *  `$ docker run -ti tonyhong/event-embedding:paper`

    you should now be at a root prompt inside a running docker container.
+See the docker documentation for how to re-enter a running git container after you have exited.
 1. Install `h5py` and `nltk` with the following command:
    *  `$ pip install h5py nltk`
 1. Install the WordNet repository with: